GFAmsterdam/Youtube_Trending_Video_Analysis/README.md

     - DB Tables will be View ID, Likes, Dislikes, etc.
     - Jupyter Notebook

-## Overview
-First week we are preparing the dataset and mapping out the roadmap for the project.
-Youtube is extremely popular, we are hoping to find out the correlation between some features in the dataset.

 ## Presentation
 https://docs.google.com/presentation/d/1fwaEmwMtmxUeuJwRrKsIQTScDKCBnLEDw2bDtYLWXhE/edit#slide=id.gc6f73a04f_0_0

-## About the dataset

 # YouTube Trending Video Analysis